vincentspitale/SSC2022/Photo Draw.swiftpm/README.md

 'Photo Draw' is a neat little drawing app with an amazing trick up its sleeve.
 It allows you to convert images with handwriting or line drawings to vector paths.
 These paths can then be manipulated exactly like they were drawn directly on your device.
 It's perfect for those who prefer the feel of paper or students who want to digitize what's on the board!

+The app uses the open source library 'BezierKit' by Holmes Futrell to represent vector paths.
+This code allows the app to detect intersections between paths.
+It also provides a great API for creating paths that does not exist in other Apple frameworks.
+Paths that are created in 'BezierKit' can easily be coverted to CGPaths to be drawn using Core Graphics.